opsta/ansible-sentry/README.md

 sentry_version: support 2 verion (8.22.0, 9.0.0)

 sentry_virtualenv_path: path for store virtualenv of sentry
+sentry_system_secret_key: use for sentry system.secret
-python_version: python2.7
+sentry_virtualevn_python_version: python2.7

-sentry_user: superuser for login sentry web
+sentry_admin: superuser for login sentry web

 this example of configure file on files directory variable use in template of config